BerndiVader/MythicMobsExtension/README.md

-# CustomSkillMechanics v1.235a for MythicMobs 4.1 and Spigot 1.10.2 or higher
+# CustomSkillMechanics v1.235b for MythicMobs 4.1 and Spigot 1.10.2 or higher

+##### ** 19.12.2017 *** added a condition to get the damage indicator percentage.
+See getindicator condition.
 ##### ** 18.12.2017 *** added playerzoom, setitemcooldown & oncooldown condition.
 ##### ** 15.12.2017 *** added testfor condition.
 See testfor condition for details.
 ##### ** 15.12.2017 *** added triggerdirection, targetdirection & ownerdirection targeter.
 See targeters for details.